microsoft/pxt/docs/project-tools.md

 Deleting a pending local copy does **not** delete a cloud copy that may already have synced; delete the cloud card separately.
 Inserted project code is unaffected.

-Old development data is not migrated. **Old Backpack data…** offers explicit export/reset of the previous preferences value; export before clearing it.
 Do not clear all browser storage: that also removes unsynced captures and projects.

 See [testing](../tests/project-tools-test/README.md) for developer checks.